tc-playground/linux-playground/06-analysis/analysis-tools.md

 2. `hexdump -C` - View a binary file as hexadecimal.

 3. `objdump -d` - Disassembled binary.
+This can be used to find the memory locations for ares of interest.

 4. `strings $LEN` - Find all the strings in a binary file that are longer than the specified length.